-In part 2 of this series, we discussed how to incorporate multiple businesses under a single “umbrella” LLC by filing multiple DBAs or fictitious business names.
+In part 2 of this series, we discussed how to incorporate multiple businesses under a single “umbrella” LLC, Corporation or Partnership by filing multiple DBAs or fictitious business names.
 Many people often have questions about filing a DBA registration to create a fictitious business name.
 And many just simply ask, what is a DBA?

 The DBA is often misunderstood, but it can be a valuable way to structure a business and gain some protections of your rights as a business owner.
 However, you need to make sure you know the limitations of a DBA to protect your intellectual property and trademark rights.